-- Facilities (Forensic QAS and Offender QAS 6.1): The laboratory shall have a facility that is designed to ensure the integrity of the analyses and the evidence. - Evidence Control (Forensic QAS 7.1): The laboratory shall have and follow a documented evidence control system to ensure the integrity of physical evidence.
-Where possible, the laboratory shall retain or return a portion of the evidence sample or extract. - Sample Control (Offender QAS 7.1): The laboratory shall have and follow a documented sample inventory control system to ensure the integrity of database and known samples. - Analytical Procedures (Forensic QAS and Offender QAS 9.5): The laboratory shall monitor the analytical procedures using [appropriate] controls and standards. - Review (Forensic QAS 12.1): The laboratory shall conduct administrative and technical reviews of all case files and reports to ensure conclusions and supporting data are reasonable and within the constraints of scientific knowledge.
+- Facilities (Forensic QAS 6.1): The laboratory shall have a facility that is designed to ensure the integrity of the analyses and the evidence. - Evidence Control (Forensic QAS 7.1): The laboratory shall have and follow a documented evidence control system to ensure the integrity of physical evidence.
+Where possible, the laboratory shall retain or return a portion of the evidence sample or extract. - Analytical Procedures (Forensic QAS 9.5): The laboratory shall monitor the analytical procedures using [appropriate] controls and standards. - Review (Forensic QAS 12.1): The laboratory shall conduct administrative and technical reviews of all case files and reports to ensure conclusions and supporting data are reasonable and within the constraints of scientific knowledge. - Reviews (Forensic QAS 15.1 and 15.2): The laboratory shall be audited annually in accordance with the QAS.
+The annual audits shall occur every calendar year and shall be at least 6 months and no more than 18 months apart.